The Bishop Harvey Goodwin School

 ‘The school is well led.
 Senior staff has high aspirations for the school and its pupils.
 They spare no effort in cultivating a harmonious atmosphere that reflects the school’s Christian ideals.’
 (Ofsted January 2013)

-Our Senior Leadership Team is made up of myself as Headteacher, Mrs Craggs the Deputy Headteacher, Teacher and Lead Teacher of the Foundation Stage/ Key Stage One and Two, Mrs Slack SENCO, Teacher and of Reading and Mrs Davies Lead for RE & CLA.
+Our Senior Leadership Team is made up of myself as Headteacher, Mrs Craggs the Deputy Headteacher, Teacher and Lead Teacher of the Foundation Stage/ Key Stage One and Two, Mrs Slack SENCO, Teacher and Lead for Reading and Mrs Thompson, Teacher, Lead for Maths and Children Looked After.
 As a school we really value the good relationships we form with parents and the way this positively impacts on the well-being of all our pupils.
 Our latest SIAMS Report 2015 recognised this strength.

 As we are a Church of England Voluntary Aided School we have a wide range of stakeholders including the Governing Body, Local Authority, School Staff, Pupils and Parents.
 The Local Authority maintains us; however, the governing body is the Admissions Authority.
 We are in the parish of St John The Baptist, Upperby and are closely associated with St Herbert’s parish in Currock.
 Although Religious Education and Worship are distinctively Anglican we warmly welcome pupils from all denominations.
 We live every aspect of our school through our core values of Respect, Friendship, Forgiveness and Hope.